WELCOME TO 2017 BEST EUROPEAN DESTINATION!

 Over the last few years, Porto has also become a reference for visitors from all over the world, lured by the city’s many delights: an early walk beside the river on a sunny day; lunch in Praça da Ribeira, alongside the cube artwork and the pigeons; a walk through the historic centre ending in climbing the iconic Clérigos Tower; dinner followed by a tour of the city’s bars; and, of course, the charms a University deeply rooted in the city.

-If you need another reason to come to Porto, here it is: in 2014 Porto was chosen for the second time as “Best European Destination” by European Consumers Choice, Europe’s greatest tourism platform.
+If you need another reason to come to Porto, here it is: in 2017 Porto was chosen for the third time as “Best European Destination” by European Best Destinations, Europe’s greatest tourism platform.